LUFS Meter

 WAV · MP3 · FLAC · AIFF · M4AWhat is LUFS?

-LUFS (Loudness Units Full Scale) is the modern standard for measuring perceived loudness.
-Unlike peak meters, it accounts for how the human ear actually hears music.
+LUFS (Loudness Units Full Scale) is the standard for measuring perceived loudness.
+Unlike peak meters, it weights frequencies the way the human ear does.

-Streaming platforms normalize all tracks to a target LUFS — so making your master louder just means the platform turns it down.
+Streaming platforms normalise all tracks to a target LUFS — making your master louder just means the platform turns it down.

 The three readings

-- Integrated — average loudness across the whole track.
-The headline number.
+- Integrated — average loudness across the whole track, doubly-gated per BS.1770.

-- Momentary — last 400ms.
-Catches dynamic peaks.
+- Momentary — 400 ms window maximum.
+Catches transient peaks.

 True peak vs sample peak

-dBTP accounts for what happens between samples when audio is converted to analogue.
-Modern masters target −1 dBTP to avoid clipping after lossy encoding.
+dBTP accounts for what happens between samples during D/A conversion.
+Target −1 dBTP to avoid clipping after lossy encoding.
+Analysis uses 2× oversampling.

 Frequently asked questions